Cinnamon-Vanilla Hot Process Soap: You've GOT to Try this Recipe for One of My Most Popular Soaps!

 **For other soap recipes and combinations, visit my DIY Body Face Hair Category in my navigation bar.

-Note: This article contains affiliate links for items I use, love, or desire like crazy!
-If you click through and make any kind of purchase at all, I'll receive a very small commission at NO EXTRA COST to you! :-) Thank you for helping support Healing Harvest Homestead!
-I appreciate you!
-Heidi
+FTC Disclosure: This article contains affiliate links for items I use, love, or desire like crazy!
+If you click through and make any kind of purchase at all, I may earn a very small commission at NO EXTRA COST to you! :-)

 Tools You'll Need for Making Hot Process Soap